embladev/AreYouReady-Basic/README.md

 2. Save a project
 3. Delete a project
 4. Dashboard displaying the top 3 project by its revenue
-5. Alert when a project is completed
+5. Alert when a project is completed ( At the start )

 1 Requirements garthering and analysing
 2. Object and sequence diagram